Daniel-Abrecht/tar2ext/README.md

  * ACLs aren't supported yet.
  * Replacing a file with one of a different type isn't supportet yet.
  * Changing a symbolic link isn't supportet yet
+ * This is still alpha software, so there may still be some bugs left.